Trump has many hunches about the coronavirus. Here's what the experts say.

 Death rates can vary over time and are different for each country.
 Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, told Congress on Wednesday that it's too early to know the real mortality rate, because it's not clear how many people have been infected.

 Experts predict 'more cases.'
-Trump says U.S. cases 'going very substantially down.'
+Trump says U.S. cases are 'going very substantially down.'

 During a news conference at the White House last week, multiple health officials warned that the virus will continue to spread throughout the U.S.

-Senior CDC career official Anne Schuchat said at the press conference that “we do expect more cases and this is a good time to prepare" and Health and Human Services Secretary Alex Azar also said that the U.S. should expect to see more cases.
+Anne Schuchat, a senior career official at the Centers for Disease Control and Prevention, said at the news conference that "we do expect more cases, and this is a good time to prepare," and Health and Human Services Secretary Alex Azar also said the U.S. should expect more cases.

 But Trump has repeatedly downplayed the potential for the coronavirus to spread throughout the U.S., even suggesting without scientific evidence that the number of cases would soon decrease.

-At the same news conference, Trump said that the number of cases "within a couple of days, is going to be down to close to zero.
-That’s a pretty good job we’ve done."
+At the same news conference, Trump said the number of cases "within a couple of days is going to be down to close to zero.
+That's a pretty good job we've done."

 "We're going very substantially down, not up," Trump added.